Cybersecurity in Rennes, a leading sector!

 Digital Square

 This incubator welcomes emerging digital tech and cybersecurity businesses by offering them access to secure units (15, 17, or 23m2) that can be granted Defence security certification.
+It currently hosts nearly 25 startups, including around 10 specialising in cybersecurity.

 Digital Square Sowphoto Bis